 The brochure "Mynt till ära och minne" (Coins in honour and remembrance)

-In cooperation with the Royal Coin Cabinet, the Riksbank has produced a brochure "Mynt till ära och minne" (in Swedish), presenting all commemorative coins issued up until till the end of 2004.
+In cooperation with the Royal Coin Cabinet, the Riksbank has produced a brochure "Mynt till ära och minne", (Coins in honour and remembrance, in Swedish only), which presents all commemorative coins issued up the end of 2004.

 The Riksbank does not conduct any numismatic activities

 The Riksbank does not conduct any numismatic activities.
-If you have any questions regarding the potential value to a collector, we suggest you contact a coin dealer or take a look at numismatic literature.
+If you have any questions on the potential value to a collector, we suggest you contact a coin dealer or consult literature on numismatics.